Where to Develop Film in the San Francisco Bay Area in 2023.

 Luckily, some places have weathered the storm and new labs have opened as the film resurgence continues to grow.

-We’ve found all 20+ of the best places to get film developed in the San Francisco Bay Area.
-Whether you’re in Oakland, Berkeley, San Jose, Napa, or anywhere in between, you’ll find somewhere to develop your film.
+We’ve found over 20 places to develop film in the San Francisco Bay Area.
+Whether you’re in Oakland, Berkeley, San Jose, Napa, or anywhere in between, you can find somewhere to develop your film.

 Check out the list below, as well as a map of their locations.